 3. The Night Gwen Stacy Died

-This is the story that sets Spider-Man apart from so many heroes.
-In a face-off with one of his greatest villains, Peter is partly responsible for the death of his girlfriend, Gwen Stacy and he flies into a rage unseen from the character before then.
-He failed himself, Captain Stacy and Uncle Ben.
+'The Night that Gwen Stacy Died' sets Spider-Man apart from so many heroes.
+In a face-off with one of his greatest villains, Peter is partly responsible for the death of his girlfriend, Gwen Stacy, and he flies into a rage unseen from the character before then.
+He failed himself, Captain Stacy, and Uncle Ben.

-It’s a heavy story and a death that has colored all Spider-Man stories, arguably more than the one that spurred on Peter’s origin.
-Great heroes rise above and that’s something we’ve gotten to see time and time again in the best Spidey stories.
+It's a heavy tale and a death that has colored all Spider-Man stories, arguably more than the one that spurred on Peter's origin.
+Great heroes rise above, and that's something we've gotten to see time and time again in the best Spidey stories.

 2. Kraven's Last Hunt